getfem/getfem/doc/sphinx/source/userdoc/gasm_high.rst

 C++ assembly examples
 ---------------------

-As a first example, if ones need to perform the assembly of a Poisson problem
+As a first example, if one needs to perform the assembly of a Poisson problem

 .. math::